code-saturne/code_saturne/docs/doxygen/user_guide/ug_output.md

 whether a given field with be associated using the default output meshes, the default probe set, and the main log.

-This can also be handled using the \ref post_vis and \log field key values.
+This can also be handled using the \ref post_vis and \ref log field key values.

 Also, the "auto variables" flag may be assigned to additional post-processing meshes so that output of fields behaves in a manner similar to that of the